-A collection of 100 recipes exploring the foods and flavors of Koreatown, a New York Times bestseller and one of the most praised cookbooks of 2016.
+A collection of 100 recipes exploring the foods and flavors of Koreatown, a New York Times bestseller and one of the most praised Korean cookbooks of all time.

 This is not your average soft-focus "journey to Asia" kind of cookbook.
 Koreatown is a spicy, funky, flavor-packed love affair with the grit and charm of Korean cooking in America.
 Koreatowns around the country are synonymous with mealtime feasts and late-night chef hangouts, and Deuki Hong and Matt Rodbard show us why with stories, interviews, and over 100 delicious, super-approachable recipes.